-Hans-Werner Sinn, Professor of Economics at the University of Munich, was President of the Ifo Institute for Economic Research and serves on the German economy ministry’s Advisory Council.
+Hans-Werner Sinn, Professor Emeritus of Economics at the University of Munich, is a former president of the Ifo Institute for Economic Research and serves on the German economy ministry’s Advisory Council.
 He is the author, most recently, of The Euro Trap: On Bursting Bubbles, Budgets, and Beliefs.

 Germany’s Constitution and European Sovereignty